 Once you have received your official Letter of Acceptance from Admissions, Brock University, you should begin procedures to obtain your Study Permit.
 You must apply for a Study Permit from the appropriate Canadian Embassy, High Commission, or Consulate (A Study Permit is not required if you will be studying in Canada for less than six months).
-The application fee for a Study Permit Approval Letter is $125 (Canadian dollars).
-This fee is payable at the time the application is made but does not guarantee a Permit will be issued.
-Citizens of the United States may obtain a Study Permit at the border when they enter Canada, with their letter of acceptance, proof of citizenship and proof of funds.
+Citizens of the United States may obtain a Study Permit at the border when they enter Canada, with their letter of acceptance, proof of citizenship and proof of funds:

 In Canada, a Study Permit is necessary for any non-resident person studying for a period longer than six months.
-Even if you plan on studying in Canada for less than six months, you may want to apply for a Study Permit in case you decide to extend your studies at a later date or would like to look for an on campus job.
+Even if you plan on studying in Canada for less than six months, you may want to apply for a Study Permit in case you decide to extend your studies at a later date or would like to work on campus.
 This is especially useful for short term exchange students.
 For more informaiton on working in Canada as international students, check here.

 In addition to a Study Permit, citizens of certain countries require a Temporary Resident Visa to enter Canada.
 To find out whether you require an entry visa, please refer to: http://www.cic.gc.ca/english/visit/visas.asp